radarlabs/cordova-plugin-radar/README.md

 ### Identify user

-Before tracking the user's location, you must identify the user to Radar.
-To identify the user, call:
+Until you identify the user, Radar will automatically identify the user by device ID.

+To identify the user when logged in, call:

 ```js
 cordova.plugins.radar.setUserId(userId);
 ```

 where `userId` is a stable unique ID string for the user.

+Do not send any PII, like names, email addresses, or publicly available IDs, for `userId`.
+See [privacy best practices](https://help.radar.io/privacy/what-are-privacy-best-practices-for-radar) for more information.

 To set an optional description for the user, displayed in the dashboard, call: